 Support the mission close-out review.

-These tasks should also serve as a guideline for other space programmes.
+These tasks also serve as a guideline for other space programmes.

 Progress meetings

 The supplier shall hold regular safety status and progress meetings with the customer and his lower tier suppliers as part of the project progress meetings as specified in ECSS-M-ST-10.